[Originally

 Which of course is why this occurs in the character of the drag queen.
 In psychoanalysis language is a system of differences, that gives us the ability to define and categorize the world based on somewhat arbitrary distinctions.
 This is why it is in the symbolic realm, and not the realm of the real... where everything is messy and undefined.
 And one of the first, most basic differences anyone and any language learns about is the difference between male and female.
 The sexual difference underlies all our other abilities to define the world.

 We could easily just say that Chablis is a drag queen, or AMAB transwoman, or other specific terms but she wriggles out of them.
-She does not want to be defined, because gender is not simply social construct, it is the social construct.
+She does not want to be defined, because gender is not simply a social construct, it is the social construct.

 Collapsing the contradiction of sexual difference - acknowledging there is no real line between boy and girl, male and female - evokes not only our sexual anxiety, but our anxiety about all the arbitrary distinctions we make about the world.
 It means that language itself may be impossible (which of course, it is - language relies on defining a lot of fairly undefinable things, like "love" or "life" or "crime" or even "I".)